Supreme Court OKs handover of Trump tax returns to Congress

 Chief Justice John Roberts imposed a temporary freeze on Nov.
 1 to allow the court to weigh the legal issues raised by Trump’s lawyers and the counter arguments of the administration and the House of Representatives.

-Just over three weeks later, the court lifted Roberts’ order with no noted dissents.
+Just over three weeks later, the court lifted Roberts’ order without comment.

 The Trump campaign did not immediately respond to a request for comment.